 Step 2: Draw the Light Shape

-To create a beam of light, you’ll need to draw in the shape of the light.
+To create a beam of lighting effect in Photoshop, you’ll need to draw in the shape of the light.
 To do that, choose the Polygonal Lasso tool.
 It may be hidden behind the Lasso tool on the toolbar.
 Right-click to make the tool options appear and select the polygonal tool from there.

 Click and drop points where you want to make your shape.
 Remember that the light will spread out as it moves away from the car.